 2.4.3 curl

 Opens remote files or streams over HTTP using libcurl.

-Note that unless overridden by the below settings (e.g. by setting them to a blank value), general curl configuration from environment variables such as http_proxy or specified in ~/.curlrc will be in effect.
+Note that unless overridden by the below settings (e.g. by setting them to a blank value), general curl configuration from environment variables such as http_proxy will be in effect.